radiant-rstats/docker/install/rsm-msba-windows.md

 **Step 1**: Upgrade Windows if you are currently using Windows Home Edition

 Windows users **must** use Microsoft Windows 10 Professional, Education, or Enterprise (64-bit).
-Students will likely be able to upgrade to Microsoft Windows 10 Education (64-bit) for free through their university
+Students will likely be able to upgrade to Microsoft Windows 10 Education (64-bit) for free through their university.
+For Rady (UCSD) students, the steps in the upgrade process are shown in the following video: <a href="https://youtu.be/p0gcRbatO0w" target="blank">https://youtu.be/p0gcRbatO0w</a>.

 **Step 2**: Install docker from the link below and make sure it is running.
 You will know it is running if you see the icon below in your system tray.
 If the containers shown in in the image are moving up and down docker hasn't finished starting up yet.